-- a.
-To constitute a quorum, APTA must receive votes from at least two-thirds of the membership. - b.
-Of those votes cast, at least 75 percent must be in the affirmative. - c.
-An absent ballot will count toward the quorum requirement only.
+- 1. To constitute a quorum, APTA must receive votes from at least two-thirds of the membership. - 2.
+Of those votes cast, at least 75% must be in the affirmative. - 3.
+Ballots indicating abstain only count up to the minimum quorum requirement after all affirmative and negative ballots are included.